EBNull/gohome/README.md

 Unlike other golink implementations `gohome` is designed to run on a single user's mac or linux machine.
-By default DNS and IP settings are configured automatically.
-Root priviledges are required for this functionality.
+By default DNS and IP settings are configured automatically and deconfigured on exit.
+Root privileges are required for this functionality.

 `gohome` can continually download and refresh golinks from a central server.
 This allows integration with an existing link service